How Principia began...

 By 1960, all levels of the School had moved to the current campus in St. Louis.

-Today, across both campuses, Principia enrolls hundreds of students from coast to coast in the U.S. and from many countries around the world.
+Today, across both campuses, Principia enrolls hundreds of students from around the world.

 Education at The Principia